mm6/InternetOfThingsCourse/projects/project3/Project3.md

 The design of the display is in your hands.
 GoogleCharts may be used but a real time text display is also sufficient.

 :checkered_flag:**Submit a screenshot showing a Node-RED flow receiving the light values from the Photon 2 and publishing JSON strings to MQTT.
 Name the file "Node-RED3.jpg".
-In edition, provide a screenshot showing the light values displayed on a browser.**
+In addition, provide a screenshot showing the light values displayed on a browser.
+Name this screenshot browser1.jpg.**

 ### Troubleshooting